-Fullerton College has signed and returned to the Department the Certification and Agreement for CRRSAA and intends to use no less than 50 percent of the funds that were received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students, for HEERF II, under CRRSAA.
-The same methodology was used for CRRSAA Act funds.
+Fullerton College has signed and returned to the Department the Certification and Agreement for ARP and intends to use no less than 50 percent of the funds that were received under the ARP Act to provide Emergency Financial Aid Grants to students, for HEERF III, under ARP.
+The same methodology was used for ARP Act funds.

-Fullerton College will award funds over the spring 2021 semester, beginning April 13th, 2021.
+Fullerton College will award funds over the summer 2021 semester, beginning July 21st, 2021.

-The estimated total number of students at the institution eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act is about 50% of our Total Student Population.
+The estimated total number of students at the institution eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants to students under the ARP Act is about 50% of our Total Student Population.

-Unlike HEERF I, HEERF II greatly expanded eligibility.
+Unlike HEERF I, HEERF III greatly expanded eligibility (much like HEERF II).
 Students do not need to meet SAP (Satisfactory Academic Progress) or in Probation status, and completing verification requirements.
-Additionally, the requirement was removed where a student needed to apply or opt-in to certify that they had COVID related expenses for HEERF II, so this requirement was removed.
-Students are also now allowed to be in an on-line program, which was not allowed for HEERF 1.
+Additionally, the requirement was removed where a student needed to apply or opt-in to certify that they had COVID related expenses for HEERF III, so this requirement was removed, as it was for HEERF II.
+Students are also now allowed to be in an on-line program, which was not allowed for HEERF I.

 Students needed only to: 1.
 Complete a FAFSA and have a valid processed record with EFC (Expected Family Contribution) listing Fullerton College, 2.
 Be currently enrolled in at least .5 units or more at Fullerton College at the time of awarding, and 3.
 Be considered a Fullerton College student.

-Fullerton College has signed and returned the certification and agreement form, and intends to use the funds to provide emergency financial aid grants to students, in an amount equal to the student portion of HEERF I.
+Fullerton College has signed and returned the certification and agreement form, and intends to use the funds to provide emergency financial aid grants to students, in an amount equal to the student portion of HEERF I and HEERF II.

 The total amount of HEERF funds available to students = $4,850,367.00